sage-org/sage-org.github.io/index.md

 ## SaGe Web Applications

 The web application used in the [online demo](http://sage.univ-nantes.fr) has its own repository [Sage-web](https://github.com/sage-org/sage-web).
-The demo uses a quite usefull widget [sage-widget](https://github.com/sage-org/sage-widget) that allows a end-user to type a SPARQL query.
+The demo uses a widget [sage-widget](https://github.com/sage-org/sage-widget) that allows end-users to edit  a SPARQL query.

 The sage-web application is able to handle several sage-server URLs.
-In this case all datasets provided by each SaGe servers are available in SaGe-web.
+In this case, all datasets provided by SaGe servers are available in SaGe-web.
 This is a convenient way to build a SaGe portal for portal providers.

 # SaGe Contact